• Skip to primary navigation

 • Blocking Water Stains

-Painting - blocking water stains - How to stop stains such as water marks coming through emulsion paint and how to block damp stains on ceilings from repeatedly coming back
+Painting - blocking water stains - How to stop water stains coming through emulsion paint and how to block damp stains on ceilings from repeatedly coming back

 • Preparing Brickwork for Painting

-Painting - preparing brickwork for painting - Preparing Brickwork and masonry for painting including how to correctly wash down before painting, how to remove mould and why you should ensure that your masonry or brickwork can breath
+Painting - preparing brickwork for painting - Preparing brickwork for painting including how to correctly wash down and remove mould and ensuring your masonry or brickwork can breath

 • Priming Wood